 Figure 10.
 Five exploration targets representing individual porphyry centres are recognized at Elida.
 The targets are within a 2.5 x 2.5 km area of phyllic alteration.
-Drill holes completed in Phase 2 are coloured green.
-Drill holes completed earlier are shown in black.

 A total of 9,880 m of diamond drilling in 18 drill holes was completed by Lundin in 2015.
 All holes intercepted Cu-Mo mineralization and six of the holes intercepted significant Cu-Mo mineralization.
-Diamond drill hole ELID012 intersected an interval of 502.9 m of 0.42% Cu, 0.046% Mo, 3.2 g/t Ag including 181.8 m of 0.55% Cu, 0.046% Mo, 4.5 g/t Ag (Table 4).
+Diamond drill hole ELID012 intersected an interval of 502.9 m of 0.42% Cu, 0.046% Mo, 3.2 g/t Ag including 181.8 m of 0.55%

+Cu, 0.046% Mo, 4.5 g/t Ag (Table 4).
 Some mineralized intercepts begin immediately below colluvial cover, demonstrating the mineralized system begins in bedrock beneath the post-mineral unconsolidated cover sequence.